-A topographical site survey is incorporated into the site layout plan with elevations quoted being relative to Malin Head Datum.
-The proposed finished floor levels of the new development is 24.185mOD.
-No area of the proposed site is prone to pluvial flooding according to the OPW National Flood Hazard Map and My Plan OPW Flood Mapping.
-Other notable elevations of the site are outlined in Table No. 1 below.
+A topographical site survey which is incorporated into the site layout plan.
+All elevations quoted being relative point on the site.
+The proposed finished floor levels of the new dwellings ranges from 55.55 - 58.60m.
+No area of the purposed site is prone to pluvial flooding according to the OPW National Flood Hazard Map, My Plan OPW Flood Map and CFRAM Fluvial Flood Risk Map.
+Elevations of the site are outlined in Table no. 1 below.